Skip to main content

 Configuration

-• Else Ifs: Additional conditions to check if the first one fails.
+• Else Ifs: Check other things if the first check fails.

 Outputs: